 A point load means putting a lot of weight on one small spot instead of spreading it out.

 When you bolt a ceiling rack into a truss, all that weight is concentrated on just a few screws in one narrow piece of wood.
-You’re not “adding storage” — you’re forcing your ceiling to carry weight it was never designed to handle in one place.

 The danger isn’t the rack breaking.
 It’s your ceiling giving way slowly over time — sagging, cracking, pulling apart at the gusset plates.